alexflo104/Movie-Data-Analysis/README.md

 ![Result1](<README images/Result_9.JPG>)

-From the results above we can determine that the most profitble movie was from June with was E.T. with $782,410,554.
-In second is Ghost with a profit of $483,703,557 on July.
+From the results above we can determine that the most profitable movie was from June with was E.T. with $782,410,554.
+In second is Ghost with a profit of $483,703,557 in July.
 And, in 3rd we had Pretty Woman with a profit of $449,406,268 on March.

 ***

-10. Most profitable movie depending ON region where movie is from
+10. Most profitable movie depending on the region where movie is from

-- This one is very similar to the last question exceot we are grouping countries into regions.
+- This one is very similar to the last question except we are grouping countries into regions.
-- First we need to retrieve the region, profit, and name.
+- First, we need to retrieve the region, profit, and name.
-- We need to create 2 CTEs, one for the region profit and the second is finding the regions max profit.
+- We need to create 2 CTEs, one for the region’s profit and the second is finding the region’s max profit.
 - For the first CTE we create a case to make a column to determine the region of the film, name, and the profit of the film,
 - The second CTE find the max profitable film from each region using the previous CTE.
 - Now on the main query we join both CTEs on the condition that the region is equal and the profit is equal to the max profit.
-- Lastly we order it by profit descending to get the most profitable film at the top.
+- Lastly, we order it by profit descending to get the most profitable film at the top.

 Query: